 It’s like a diet.
 If you’re too strict and cut out a lot, it’s not sustainable.
 Even if I paid off my loans a little slower, I didn’t want a quick fix.
 That often doesn’t work.
 You need to keep some things.

 So many nurses say, “I made so much money last year and I don’t know where it went.”
 Others have stressed the importance of stockpiling a “freedom fund” for if/when burnout strikes.
-How can nurses do a better job saving what they earn?
+How can nurses do a better job of saving what they earn?

 My biggest tip is to pay yourself first (save first) so choose a percent and save that!
 Also know where your money is going so money doesn’t just disappear from your account.
 Savings automation is the easiest way to do it.
 Put that money in an account that you can’t see every day.